marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 For this study you will receive a specification that lists the elements we expect you to fill.
 Think of it as a checklist.
 It keeps everyone consistent and makes the descriptions machine readable.

+### Metadata Specification

+The **metadata specification** lists all the elements you need to describe for each knowledge graph (such as title, description, creator, keywords, and access rights).
+You can open it [here on Google Sheets](https://docs.google.com/spreadsheets/d/1g6ypMzaRt6Z6rhNu4MMwgVdFJO0W47astvhXcxx66N4/edit?usp=sharing).

 Typical elements in the schema:

 Title